-(Amended by Ordinance No. 186403, effective February 1, 2014.)
+(Amended by Ordinance Nos.
+186403, 189050 and 189323, effective December 19, 2018.)
 Connection charges are for establishing a new connection, new use or expanding existing uses of the public sewer and City stormwater facilities.
 A property may be subject to one or more of these charges depending on the connections made.

 A. The methodology for calculating connection charges is set forth in the Sanitary and Stormwater System Development Charge Methodology administrative rules (PPD item ENB – 4.05).

 B. Payment is required upon issuance of a building or connection permit or, for connections related to City sewer extension projects, prior to or at the time a property physically connects to the public system.

 1. Prepayment.
 A person may pre-pay connection charges by providing a letter of intent that includes the parcel description and address, if applicable, and the estimated number of EDUs or impervious area.
 The Director may grant a refund at any time for excess charges at the rate in effect at the time of building permit or connection.
 Prepayment of connection charges does not guarantee reserved system capacity or usage of City sewer or drainage services.
 The Director may accept a cash or surety bond posted by the owner of the occupancy in lieu of immediate payment of the charge if: